-While there isn’t a lot of research available out there on the purpose and effectiveness of hair steamers, I think most naturalists can speak to the effects of hair steaming from personal experience.
+While there isn’t a lot of research available out there on the effectiveness of hair steamers, most naturalistas can speak to the effectiveness of hair steaming.

 What is Hair Steaming?

 Hair steaming is the process of using heat to open up the hair cuticles so products can penetrate the hair better and work much more effectively.